drishangupta/AI_Hackathon_Finder/PROJECT_STORY.md

-# FindAThon Prime: The Journey of Building an Autonomous Hackathon Discovery Engine
+# Hackathon Hunter: The Complete Journey of Building and Deploying an Autonomous Hackathon Discovery Engine

 ## Inspiration